 - The significant differences between median and average show that there are outliers in the sample (low or high numbers) that significantly influence the averages.
-These will be studied and the survey respondents will be asked during the e-FISCAL workshop or off-line to justify their values. - Costs between 2010 and 2011 are decreasing in-line with the trend of lower hardware prices and better overall efficiency. - The breakdown between CAPEX and OPEX in 2011 in our calculations is around 30%-70% (median) to 32%-68% (average).
-Around of 50-55% of total costs is dedicated to personnel costs.
+These will be studied and the survey respondents will be asked during the e-FISCAL workshop or off-line to justify their values.2 - Costs between 2010 and 2011 are decreasing in-line with the trend of lower hardware prices and better overall efficiency. - The breakdown between CAPEX and OPEX in 2011 in our calculations is around 30.5%-69.5% (median) to 26.5%-73.5% (average).
+Around of 49-51% of total costs (median values) is dedicated to personnel costs.
 It is obvious that the personnel costs for a very large computing centre (in the order of 100.000 cores) can show economy of scale if compared to the same capacity distributed in smaller sites that are federated together.
-Further analysis will explore this issue in more detail. - The average utilization rate used to calculate the average and median cost per logical/CPU hour for the above results for 2011 is 58% and 67% respectively.
+Further analysis will explore this issue in more detail. - The average utilization rate used to calculate the average and median cost per logical/CPU hour for the above results for 2011 is 62% and 74% respectively.
 This refers to a mixture of EGI, PRACE and other sites not integrated in these e-Infrastructures.
 As an example, for 2011, EGI reports an utilisation rate of 71,3%.
 The utilization rate in the e-FISCAL project has been calculated by taking into account yearly logical wall clock time and available logical CPUs at the end of the period (either 31/12/2010 or 31/12/2011).
 This assumes that the number of logical CPUs reported at the end of the period is available throughout the year.
 If this is not the case (e.g. because of an infrastructure upgrade towards the end of the year), the utilization rate calculated is underestimated.
-Obviously the higher the utilization, the lower the cost, but in the initial analysis "conservative" values were selected consistently. - Other interesting findings are the high numbers of depreciation rates for the hardware (average 5 years), the quite good rates of PUE efficiency (of around 1.5 median value) and the percentage of electricity cost (around 15% median value of all costs). - Comparing with commercial on-demand prices such as Amazon EC2 who is the market leader is not straightforward due to several reasons: there is no performance normalization (benchmarking "sanity check" efforts are on-going, but not yet concluded), network and storage costs models for Amazon are different from dedicated infrastructure's (N.B. in general the network cost information was not the primary focus of the e-FISCAL questionnaire), the fact that personnel (such as application developers and administrators) for configuring and operating EC2 instances and for the adaptation of the application code would be needed if researchers migrate to Amazon, and the inherent uncertainty of comparing in-house costs with EC2 prices2 (not to mention costs from 2010 and 2011 with prices in 2012) are some of them. - Benchmarking HPC, HTC and commercial Cloud (Amazon EC2) performance is a small-scale effort in the project and is acting as a "sanity" check.
-As a first step, the NAS Parallel benchmark has been run in both an HPC system (i.e. Stokes HPC cluster in Ireland) and a compute cluster instance from EC2.
-The results have highlighted that even for relatively moderate problem sizes the performance degradation is significant, averaging around 40%.
-Therefore, additional cost factors in terms of performance penalties and configuration overhead should be considered while estimating the cost for various e-infrastructures.
-The next step will use a similar test case comparing HTC infrastructures and corresponding Cloud instances.
-This will identify additional cost factors for the HTC and Cloud infrastructures.
+Obviously the higher the utilization, the lower the cost, but in the initial analysis "conservative" values were selected consistently. - Other interesting findings are the high numbers of depreciation rates for the hardware (average 5 years), the quite good rates of PUE (of around 1.5 median value) and the percentage of electricity cost (around 16-17% median value of all costs). - Comparing with commercial on-demand prices such as Amazon EC2 who is the market leader is not straightforward due to several reasons: there is no performance normalization (benchmarking "sanity check" efforts are on-going, but not yet concluded), network and storage costs models for Amazon are different from dedicated infrastructure's (N.B. in general the network cost information was not the primary focus of the e-FISCAL questionnaire), the fact that personnel (such as application developers and administrators) for configuring and operating EC2 instances and for the adaptation of the application code would be needed if researchers migrate to Amazon, and the inherent uncertainty of comparing in-house costs with EC2 prices3 (not to mention costs from 2010 and 2011 with prices in 2012) are some of them.
+As an example the cost for the EC2 heavy utilized reserved instances / standard reserved instances (medium, large and extra-large) for Windows, EU (Ireland) adjusted to number of cores (according to our hypotheses of transforming EC2 instances to cores) is \in 0.081/core (if 100% utilization is used).
+It would be \notin 0.085/core (if 80% utilization is used).
+The on-demand price for the same services is \notin 0.180/core4.
+It should however been said that prices change constantly.
+Therefore these numbers would be outdated shortly.